-

 In his quarter-final Guénolé went for broke against Maui-based Finn Spencer (Can) and put down a marker, scoring two of the biggest waves of the competition to that point.
 It ended Spencer’s run.

 Guénolé was even more dominant in his semi-final against Vinnicius Martins (BRA).
 He scored and 8.83 wave, the biggest of the competition, and won.
-But Martins’ second successive semi-final marked a big step up in his wave riding.
+But Martins’ second successive semi-final registered a big step up in his wave riding.
 The men’s competition is now finely poised.

 words: Ian MacKinnon